berilkavakli/paymentgateway/readme.md

-- Sensitive values such as connection strings, usernames, passwords, API-KEYs are currently being kept in app.settings config file.
+- Sensitive values such as connection strings, usernames, passwords, ApiKeys are currently being kept in app.settings config file.
 However, for production usage, they should be store as *secrets* (for Docker Swarm and Kubernetes).

-- Some of the unit tests need a database, thus they use PostgreSQL.
-This behavior could be avoided by adopting a Mock DB framework for unit tests.
+- Unit test count might be improved and also can be added integration tests.